Frequently Asked Questions

 In general, the length of time it takes will depend on:

 Susan Barton states that it will take students between 18-36 months to reach GRADE-LEVEL using the Barton Reading & Spelling System.
 Some families decide to discontinue tutoring after a child reaches grade-level while others want to continue to complete the entire program.
-Depending on the learner's age, frequency of tutoring, and attention difficulties, you can expect it to take between 2-5 years to complete the entire program.
+Completing the entire program is equivalent to a mid-grade 9 reading level in the USA.

-Is there an age limit?
+2. Is there an age limit?

 Many people start the Barton Reading & Spelling System after learning to read at home or school has been ineffective.
 A child must be at least 5 years old to start with Habermehl Reading; however, many people are much older than that when they start.
 There is no upper age limit to receive tutoring.

-What type of technical equipment do I need for online tutoring?
+3. What type of technical equipment do I need for online tutoring?

-Do you do homework help?
+4. Do you do homework help?

 No.